Trees on your property

 Please note - the layer shown on the map applies to the whole property, not just the area shaded on the map.

-Complete the mandatory templates below and upload as attachments to your online application;
+To obtain Council permission before pruning or removing a tree, complete the mandatory template documents below and upload as attachments to your online tree application.

 Supporting arborist, plumbers or structure engineer reports can be uploaded to the application in addition to the mandatory templates.